 In the classroom itself--Eastern’s highest priority — we are committed to challenging our students to develop skills in critical thinking, research, analysis, writing and verbal communication.
 And it must be noted that EIU's Political Science professors are known among both current majors and our alumni for their accessibility to students and their commitment to our majors' intellectual and professional development.

-Should you have any questions or need more information, I encourage you to contact our department.
-You can reach us at 217-581-2523 , or send me an e-mail at email@example.com.
+Should you have any questions or need more information, we encourage you to contact our department.
+You can reach us at 217-581-2523 , or send an email directly to firstname.lastname@example.org.
 We will be glad to hear from you, and please know that we welcome you to consider scheduling an on-campus visit with us.

 Eastern Illinois University